 He's like a wounded animal, cringing away from me.
-And something twists inside me.
+And something twists inside my chest.
 An almost grinding pain, as one feels when a broken bone is set.
 Do I pity him?
 It seems only a kind of generic pity, the sort I feel when I see a dog get kicked in the street, but it shocks me still that I experience aught but glee at his pain.
 And I am glad to see him hurting, but now 'tis mixed with this pity and I do not know quite what to say.
 So I say nothing, and instead walk over and yank Antonio to his feet.

 "Get thy filthy hands off me!"

 I roll my eyes.
 "It hardly suits thy situation to be accusing me of filth, when thou hast been rolling in the gutter.
 If thou dost not cease insulting me, I'll call back that mob."
 They're probably far gone by now, but I judge him too scared to realize it.
 "Get inside."